akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 Now we will analyze real tweets by our model!
 ##### 5.1.
 Cappy
 Our first suspect is Cappy.
 Lately, I have seen tweets about Cappy juice in Turkey which have unidentified objects in it.
 People were talking about this and I want to see the effect.
-The ugly tweets are:
+The ugly tweets:

 ![](https://live.staticflickr.com/65535/49770817666_a79d38c4bd_n.jpg)